microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-put-customclaimspolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new customClaimsPolicy object or replace an existing customClaimsPolicy object.
+Create a new [customClaimsPolicy](../resources/customclaimspolicy.md) object if it doesn't exist, or replace an existing one.

 ## Permissions